 Why does a narcissist have children?

-Narcissists like to repackage their shame as a false dream.
+Narcissists like to repackage their trauma and shame as a false dreams.

 Having a child to a narcissist is a

 1. A self-serving illusion.

 2. A feel-good redemption story about themselves.

 3. Recasting themselves into victim mode, when the other parent will not let them see the child or hero mode as they saved the child from the crazy parent.

 4. Creates, for a short time, a distance of the brokenness within themselves.
 This can not last for them as they can not heal their inner selves.